 When creating models, tools are connected through input and output parameters.
 Data that is the output of one tool and used as the input for further processing in another tool is generally referred to as intermediate data.
 Writing intermediate outputs to the in_memory workspace may reduce the overall execution time of your model when used in ArcGIS Pro.
-An added benefit of constructing a model that uses the in_memory workspace is that when shared as a web tool to Portal for ArcGIS, it will continue to use the in_memory workspace when executed on the server.
+An added benefit of constructing a model that uses the in_memory workspace is that when shared as a web tool to ArcGIS Enterprise, it will continue to use the in_memory workspace when executed on the server.

 Outputs defined as parameters are added to the map by default when a model is executed as a tool.
 These outputs can be written to the in_memory workspace; however, they will be converted to a feature class in a local geodatabase when the tool executes.
 Instead of creating output in the in_memory workspace and ultimately having it converted into a feature class, you may want to write model parameters to your %scratchGDB% or another full path on disk so the conversion happens only once.